cdozdil/OptiScaler/Config.md

 MipmapBiasOverride=auto
 ```

-**Adjusting MipmapLODBias have impact on performace!**
+**Adjusting MipmapLODBias has an impact on performace!**

-From in-game menu it can be changed, needs resolution change to be effective.
+It can be changed from the in-game menu, needs resolution change to be effective.

 ![mipmap lod bias](images/mipmap.png)

 ### Restore Root Certificates (Dx12 Only)
-This hotfix is based on original CyberFSR2's restoring ComputeRootSignature logic, I have added restoring ComputeRootSignature option too.
-Haven't noticed any games needed these options.
+This hotfix is based on the original CyberFSR2's restoring ComputeRootSignature logic, I also added the option to restore ComputeRootSignature.
+I haven't noticed any games that need these options.

 ```ini
 [Hotfix]